geeksterin/ReactCurriculum/Day_2_Resume_builder/Day_2_Resume_builder.md

 6. To do this, use power verbs to begin your React js resume points.
 This adds a tone of professionalism to the way you present your work details.
 7. Use numbers/figures to quantify your achievements in this section.
 8. Write a perfect React js resume professional summary advocating your suitability for the job.
 The best way to do this is by presenting your achievements.

+# Exercises
+## Now its your turn to add some components in your resume.
+Some of the components are given below:

+1. Internships
+2. Training & Certifications
+3. Projects
+4. Awards & Recognition
+5. Volunteering Experience

+🎉 CONGRATULATIONS ! 🎉